j-echevarria/mersenne-twister/README.md

-# Mersenne Twister algorithm, as implemented by Python
+# Mersenne Twister algorithm, as implemented in Python

 A *pseudo-random number generator* (PRNG) is an algorithm that produces sequences of numbers $(x_i)_{i\in \mathbb{N}}$ designed to imitate independently and identically distributed (IID) random variables from a given distribution.
 Despite appearing